-In Izmir Province you will find Pergamon, an archaeological site that sits high up on the hillside.
-The Acropolis of Pergamon was thought to be the capital of the Hellenistic Attalid and there are many temples and old ruins to explore.
-The Kybele Sanctuary is also part of this site, as well as old burial centres and plenty of evidence that points back to different eras, including Byzantine, Roman and Ottoman.
+In Izmir Province, Pergamon is an archaeological site that sits high up on the hillside.
+The Acropolis of Pergamon was considered the capital of the Hellenistic Attalid, and there are many temples and old ruins to explore.
+The Kybele Sanctuary is also part of this site, as well as old burial centers and plenty of evidence that points back to different eras, including Byzantine, Roman, and Ottoman.

-Located in Edirne in the north-west corner of Turkey, Selimye Mosque is a beautiful example of Ottoman architecture.
+Selimye Mosque is a beautiful example of Ottoman architecture in Edirne in the northwest corner of Turkey.
+Edirne used to be the Ottoman Empire’s capital, and this work dates back to the 16th century.
 It is the work of Sinan, one of the most decorated architects of his time.
-Edirne used to be the capital of the Ottoman Empire and this piece of work dates back to the 16th century.
 The surrounding complex is also fascinating, with a religious school, market, and library.

 Goreme National Park And The Rock Sites Of Cappadocia

-You will no doubt have seen Goreme National Park countless times online and on TV.
-This is the place which the famous hot air balloons fly over in Cappadocia.
-With huge and unusual rock formations, this part is considered a geological wonder.
+You will undoubtedly have seen Goreme National Park countless times online and on TV.
+This is the place where the famous hot air balloons fly over in Cappadocia.
+This part is considered a geological wonder with huge and unusual rock formations.
 Cappadocia itself is included on the list, with cave buildings and evidence of habitation by humans dating back to the 4th century.